spsforks/SCons-scons-wiki/DownloadUnpack.md

 The picture shows the build process of a shared library, so the latest version of a library should be read from the project webpage, the download URL should be pushed to the builder that gets the file, this file is pushed to a builder, which extracts the file and pushes the file content, which is needed by the shared library builder, to SCons `SharedLibrary()` call, which finally builds the library.
 The update process is worked in an equal way, because only the URL changes.

-## Download Builder
+## URLDownload Builder

-The Download-Builder should only download a file from a URL input.
-Python supports the [`urllib` package](https://docs.python.org/3/library/urllib.html).
-The filename of the downloaded file can be created by the users target name or should be created by the server, that sends the file.
+The URLDownload Builder should only download a file from a URL input.
+Python supports the [`urllib` module](https://docs.python.org/3/library/urllib.html).
+The filename of the downloaded file can given by the user as the target name, or else will be inferred from the information sent back by the download process.
 This information can be handle by Python's [`urllib.parse` module](https://docs.python.org/3/library/urllib.parse.html#module-urllib.parse).

 ```python